arcadien/tinySensor/README.md

 # TinySensor

-TinySensor aims to provide a customisable firmware for low-power environment sensors using wireless communication.
+TinySensor aims to provide a customisable firmware and board design for low-power environment sensors using wireless communication.

 In the complete system, data is received by a [Domoticz](https://domoticz.com/)/[RFlink](http://www.rflink.nl/blog2/) couple.